The Moving Target of a Happy Healthy Life

-Who isn’t looking for a happy healthy life?
-In a UK health and happiness Survey 2000 men and women throughout the UK were interviewed, it was found that men consider themselves happier and healthier than women.
-Men were less stressed or depressed, had less trouble sleeping and didn’t suffer so much from headaches or digestive issues.
+Who isn't striving for a happy healthy life?
+A UK survey interviewing 2000 men and women found that men generally consider themselves happier and healthier than women.
+Men reported less stress or depression, fewer sleep issues, and less frequent headaches or digestive problems.

-Did you know that most of the body's serotonin (often referred to as the “feel good” hormone) is found in the tummy?
-The beneficial micro-organisms that naturally occur in the digestive tract have an influence on serotonin production, meaning that, changes to the digestive environment can have a direct impact on serotonin levels and therefore your mood.
+1. The Role of Friendly Bacteria: Did you know that most of the body's serotonin, often referred to as the “feel good” hormone, is found in your gut?
+The friendly bacteria that naturally inhabit your digestive tract influence serotonin production.
+This means changes to your digestive environment can directly impact your mood.

 Therefore, support both a happy gut and a happy mind by eating a diet that is packed with nutrient-dense plants, fruit, vegetables, and other natural whole foods, that will provide high levels of enzymes, as well as other cleansing and protective nutrients (like dietary, antioxidants and phytochemicals).